leofk/stylize/README.md

 The command takes to additional input arguments.
 First, the designer name from the [OpenSketch](https://repo-sam.inria.fr/d3/OpenSketch/index.html) dataset whose stroke geometries and opacities will be used for stylization, e.g. <code>your_designer=Professional6</code>.
 Second, the stylesheet file which contains stroke statistics for stylization, e.g. <code>your_stylesheet_file=Professional6_waffle_iron.json</code>.

-# Code structure

-<code>onshape</code>

-This folder contains scripts to exchange data with onshape (download and upload).